 Some variations of knee osteoarthritis are more common than others.
 Multi-compartment knee arthritis represents close to 65% of total cases5-11 (Figure 3).
 Of these, 90%10 of cases involve the patellofemoral compartment.
 Multi-compartment arthritis is even more common in those suffering from severe knee arthritis (87%)12.
 Of those with uni-compartment arthritis, the patellofemoral joint is the most commonly affected structure7-11.

 Knee Braces for Arthritis – What do I Choose?

-There are two types of unloader knee braces for arthritis.
-Uni-compartment unloader braces use tension strapping systems to pull the knee joint more to one side or the other.
+There are two types of offloader knee braces for arthritis.
+Uni-compartment offloader braces often use tension strapping systems to pull the knee joint more to one side or the other.
 This allows pressure to be reduced in either the left tibiofemoral or right tibiofemoral compartment.
 By shifting pressure from the arthritic compartment to healthy compartment pain is reduced.
-This type of brace can provide significant benefit for those with isolated tibiofemoral osteoarthritis.
-Approximately 6%7,11 of osteoarthritis patients have this particular pattern of degeneration (one study suggests that it could be as few as 6% of patients7).
+Braces using this offloading mechanism can provide significant benefits for those with isolated medial or lateral tibiofemoral osteoarthritis.
+Approximately 3-20%10,13 of osteoarthritis patients have this particular pattern of degeneration (one study suggests that it could be as few as 6% of patients7).

 Let Us Help You!
 Call 1.877.209.8780 to Speak to a Bracing Specialist

 - Jevsevar, D. S. (2013).
 Treatment of osteoarthritis of the knee: evidence-based guideline.
 JAAOS-Journal of the American Academy of Orthopaedic Surgeons, 21(9), 571-576.